Are You Maximizing Your Most Valuable Asset?

-According to Inc Magazine, up to 75% of small businesses will be sold in the next 8-10 years.
+According to Inc Magazine, up to 75% of small businesses will be sold in the next eight to ten years.
 Sadly, most business owners will not be properly prepared to maximize their company’s value at sale.
 Are you doing all you can to maximize the value of your most valuable asset?

 How do you increase the value of your company?

 Think about your home.
 Each improvement you make to your home can directly increase the home’s value.
 When we get ready to sell a home, we typically spend time and money making improvements to make it as attractive to as many buyers as possible.

 With your company, the same concept applies.
 By making improvements, you can not only advance your company’s current performance, but you can directly increase your company’s value to a potential buyer.
 The outcome of this effort is building a company that is not reliant on you, the owner, for everything.

 Build a company structure with managers in place and an owner-independent sales team that reduces your personal functional responsibility.
 When a buyer looks at your business, they will look at what functions they must replace when you leave.
 If you are involved in all the functional details of your business, the purchase will look a lot riskier to any potential buyer, lowering what they would be willing to pay.

 Do you do business in more than one market segment?
 If you’re reliant on a single cyclical, “boom or bust,” market segment, a small number of key customers, or just a few products, your business will look a lot riskier to a potential buyer.
 Having a broad customer base where no single customer generates more than 5% of your revenue reduces risk – for you and for a prospective buyer.